joshsizer/blogposts-generator/README.md

 This is a script that generates a markdown formatted post written in the style of a blog.
 It writes about a trending topic scraped from [Google Trends](https://trends.google.com/trends/trendingsearches/daily?geo=US&hl=en-US).

-The generated blogpost is uploaded to my blog, [a mostly ai blog](https://josh.sizer.dev)

 ## How

 The script works by scraping the Google Trends website using [Playwright](https://playwright.dev).
 After it finds the today's trending topic, the script calls out to the [OpenAI API](https://platform.openai.com/docs/introduction), prompting ChatGPT to generate a markdown formatted blogpost.
-Finally, it uploads the generated blogpost to my self-hosted instance of [Ghost](https://ghost.org) via the Ghost Admin API.
+Finally, it uploads the generated blogpost to an instance of [Ghost](https://ghost.org) via the Ghost Admin API.

 ## Deployment